surma/surma.dev/content/things/portrait-mode.md

       const topline = new geometry.Line(new geometry.Point(0, this.viewBox.topY + 20), new geometry.Point(1, 0));
       const centerX = (this.viewBox.rightX + this.viewBox.leftX) / 2;

-      const sensorSizeSlider = new geometry.MeasureLine(
+      const sensorSizeSlider = new geometry.ArrowLine(
         new geometry.Point(centerX - 100, this.viewBox.bottomY - 20),
         new geometry.Point(centerX + 100, this.viewBox.bottomY - 20),
       );